-High Performance Certification
+About High Performance Certification (HPC)

-The High Performance Certified membership (HPC) comprises the qualifications and competencies required for sport scientists to uphold standards and enhance the daily training environment (DTE) of high performance sport in Canada.
-The certification is designed to ensure that the system employs skilful, qualified practitioners who deliver safe and effective service to athletes and coaches.
+The High Performance Certified (HPC) membership comprises the qualifications and competencies required for sport scientists to uphold standards and enhance the daily training environment (DTE) of high performance sport in Canada.
+The certification is designed to ensure that the system employs skillful, qualified practitioners who deliver safe and effective service to athletes and coaches.
 A central goal of the Certification is to develop, attract, and retain exceptional practitioners in Canada.

-The HPC is obtained through a competency-based evaluation at three levels of the practitioner pathway (Practitioner, Senior, Leader)
+The HPC is obtained through a competency-based evaluation at three levels of the practitioner pathway (Practitioner, Senior, Leader).

-The HPC is a Sport Scientist Canada program under the leadership of Own The Podium, developed in consult with our Canadian sport partner organizations.
+The HPC is a Sport Scientist Canada program under the leadership of Own the Podium, developed in consult with our Canadian sport partner organizations.

 HPC supports the Canadian sport system by: